Data-Driven Calibration of Large Liquid Detectors with Unsupervised Learning: Validation

 \subsubsection{Detector Monitoring}

 Due to the ease of performing this calibration, it can be used to frequently monitor the stability of PMT timing calibrations.
 The first attempt at performing this calibration on the same dataset in \autoref{fig:delay_comparison} showed significant deviations in the delays (defined by the $c_i$ in \autoref{eq:time_walk_model}) for crate 11, as shown in \autoref{fig:bad_eca}.

 This behaviour was entirely unexpected, but our calibration method is blind to crate segmentation and, once we were alerted to this, the effect could clearly be seen in the raw time residuals.
-Following a lower level electronics calibration, performed shortly after this dataset was taken, a repeated application of our calibration indicated that this deviation had disappeared.
+Following a lower level electronics calibration\footnote{This lower level calibration involves finding the zero of the PMT charge values in addition to fitting the ADC counts of the capacitors to physical times.
+The calibration is performed with in situ electronics.}, performed shortly after this dataset was taken, a repeated application of our calibration indicated that this deviation had disappeared.
 While the exact cause of this is still under investigation, the shift was clearly real and our calibration allowed us to identify when the issue occurred between normal calibration runs.
 This also highlights the utility of this approach as a continuous monitor of detector performance and an aid to diagnosing and correcting potential issues.

 Except for \autoref{fig:bad_eca}, all other results use data that have been reprocessed with this updated lower level calibration.